 3. Remove chicken from pan and set aside covered with foil.

 4. Prepare the dry ingredients for the dumplings.
-In a medium to large bowl combine the 1 cup of flour, the ½ t. salt, and ½ t. baking powder.
+In a medium to large bowl combine the 1 cup of flour, the ½ t. salt, and ½ t. baking soda.
 In a small bowl or cup beat the egg and divide roughly in half (save the other half to use for something else).
 Melt the 2 T. of butter in a small pan or microwave.
 Set aside.

 4. In a pan or pot that is at least 4″ deep, melt the 2 T. butter over medium-low heat and add the chopped onion.
 Cook just until the onion is translucent.
 Add the 4 T. of flour and mix until the butter and the flour are thoroughly combined.